-TAKE NOTICE that the annual general meeting (the "Meeting") of the shareholders of MTY Food Group Inc./Groupe d'Alimentation MTY Inc. ("MTY" or the "Corporation") will be held on Friday, May 1, 2020, at 1:00 p.m. (local time) at 8210 route Transcanadienne, Saint-Laurent, Québec, H4S 1M5, for the following purposes:
+TAKE NOTICE that the annual general meeting (the "Meeting") of the shareholders of MTY Food Group Inc./Groupe d'Alimentation MTY Inc. ("MTY" or the "Corporation") will be held on Thursday July 15, 2021, at 1:00 p.m.
+(Eastern time) at 8210 route Transcanadienne, Saint-Laurent, Québec, H4S 1M5, for the following purposes:

-- 1. To receive the financial statements of the Corporation for its fiscal year ended November 30, 2019, and the report of the Auditor thereon; - 2.
+- 1. To receive the financial statements of the Corporation for its fiscal year ended November 30, 2020, and the report of the Auditor thereon; - 2.
 To elect directors; - 3.
-To appoint the Auditor for the ensuing year and to authorize the Directors to fix their remuneration; and - 4.
+To appoint the Auditor for the ensuing year and to authorize the Directors to fix their remuneration; - 4.
+To consider and, if thought fit, approve the following resolution: "That, on an advisory basis and not to diminish the role and responsibilities of the Directors, the shareholders accept the Board's approach to executive compensation disclosed in the accompanying Information Circular; and - 5.
 To transact such other business as may properly come before the Meeting.